National Parks

 Kids earn a Junior Ranger patch or badge at San Juan National Historical Park in Washington when they complete a Junior Ranger booklet.
 Photo Credit: Catherine Parker

 Junior Ranger booklets are available at the park site’s visitor center, usually from the information desk.
 As you explore the park, the Junior Ranger booklet will point out the park’s highlights.
-With activities like mazes, matching, word searches, my kids complete the majority of the booklet on their own.
+With activities like mazes, matching, and word searches, my kids complete the majority of the booklet on their own.

 Guide to Junior Ranger Badges